-I made my friend Tia’s gluten-free and paleo Apple Crumb Muffins just once, years ago for a blogger event.
+I enjoyed my friend Tia’s gluten-free and paleo Apple Crumb Muffins just once, years ago at a blogger event.
 Yet those muffins have never left my memory.
 We all have recipes that stick with us like that, right?

 You all know how much I love and how often I share muffins here on gfe.
 Tia’s muffins were delicious.
 Plus, they included the combination of all things good—almond flour, apples, applesauce, cinnamon, and nuts.
 Plus, there was their delightful crumb topping made from a sweet and crunchy subset of those ingredients.
 Yum!